-M.2 Slot
+M.2 Socket

-The X11SRM-F/-VF motherboard has one M.2 slot.
+The X11SRL-F motherboard has one M.2 socket.
 M.2 was formerly known as Next Generation Form Factor (NGFF) and serves to replace mini PCI-E. M.2 allows for a variety of card sizes, increased functionality, and spatial efficiency.
-The M.2 socket on the motherboard supports PCI-E 3.0 x4 (32 Gb/s) SSD cards in the 2280 form factor.
+The M.2 socket on the motherboard supports SSD cards in the 22110/2280 form factor.

 - 1. Chassis Intrusion - 2.
-M.2 Slot
+M.2 Socket